Code-Institute-Submissions/oksanaokhten-green-feet_MayResub/README.md

 # **Green Feet Website**
 [View the live project here.](https://oksanaokhten.github.io/green-feet/)

-This is the main marketing website for the registered reflexologists and their company "Green Feet".
+This is the main marketing website for the registered reflexologists and their clinic "Green Feet".
 This website is designed to be responsive on a range of electronic devices and easy to navigate for potential and existing clients.

 ![Green Feet](/assets/images/all-screens.png)